 Don’t waste money on brick and mortar if you don’t need to.
 Use virtual work space software that allows you to communicate efficiently and provides accountability.
 Here are some suggestions.

-Google Apps is a great scalable option for domain email, document sharing and business calendar sharing.
-The free version of google apps is hard to get your hands on but is still out there for up to 10 users, I’d highly suggest you give it a try.
+- Google Workspace is a great scalable option for domain email, document sharing and business calendar sharing.
+The free version of Google Workspace is hard to get your hands on but is still out there for up to 10 users, I’d highly suggest you give it a try.

 4. Always be open to hiring anyone anywhere